 Section 29 of the Copyright Act allows faculty to use a short excerpt from a print copyright-protected work without permission from, or payment to, the copyright holder as long as two Fair Dealing tests are passed and you cite the source.

-Humber's Fair Dealing policy, based on Section 29 and recent Supreme Court of Canada decisions, is designed as a "safe harbour".
+Humber's Fair Dealing policy, based on Section 29 and Supreme Court of Canada decisions, is designed as a "safe harbour".
 Faculty who stay within the limits of the policy will not infringe copyright.

 Fair Dealing Tests >